Wordfest: Events

 Beyond the days-long festival held in October, Wordfest also coordinates single-artist readings/events, which feature one artist per night and allow more time for the exploration of their works; alumni of such events include YouTube personality and author Lilly Singh, author Barbara Gowdy, comedian and screenwriter Mike Myers, musician and actor Robbie Robertson, writer George Saunders, and Canada's governor general David Johnston.
-In addition to the single-artist events, Wordfest also hosts Dick Lit's Trivia Night year-round, as well as a summer book club.
+In addition to the single-artist events, Wordfest also runs Dick Lit's Trivia Night year-round (hosted by Richard Kelly Kemick), as well as a summer book club.

 Wordfest has an active network of approximately two-hundred volunteers who assist with events year round.

 Wordfest is supported by private donors and many organizations, including the Government of Canada, the Canada Council for the Arts, Mount Royal University, the Calgary Public Library, and the Alberta Foundation for the Arts.